FREQUENTLY ASKED QUESTIONS

 Can I move myself?

-Yes—be sure to keep all documentation and receipts, which we will need to reimburse you.
+A self-move is considered an exception and is subject to formal NRC approval.
+Be sure to keep all itemized documentation and receipts, which we will need to reimburse you.

 When can I expect my health insurance identification card?

 The NRC will process your health insurance application once your Starting Date form has been received from the laboratory confirming that you have officially started tenure.
 The NRC will send your application to Aetna with the current address listed on the Starting Date form.
 You will receive your health ID card directly from Aetna within 1-2 weeks.

 I will be traveling abroad this month and I was wondering what to do about health insurance.
 Does the Aetna plan cover me while I am overseas?

 As long as you are on professional or programmatic travel for the NRC you are covered by health insurance.
 If medical costs are incurred while on travel, you will have to pay out of pocket and submit a claim to Aetna when you return home.

 Am I required to use the NRC Travel Agency to book my travel?